Australian cricket team in England and North America in 1878: Matches and incidents

+MCC v Australians

 27 May.
 MCC versus Australians at Lord's.
 The Australians established their reputation for all time by a nine wicket victory inside five hours in one of the most sensational games in history.
 A strong MCC team, led by W. G. Grace himself, was bowled out for 33 (Spofforth 6–4, including a hat trick) and though they in turn dismissed the Aussies for 41 (Shaw 5–10, Morley 5-31), MCC in their second innings were out for just 19 (Boyle 5–3, Spofforth 5–16).
 The Australians needed 12 to win, which was a substantial total in the conditions, but they lost only their star batsman Charles Bannerman in getting them.
 Spofforth's match analysis was 14.3 overs, five maidens, 20 runs, 11 wickets.
 This match inspired Punch to publish the following verse: